LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D0-Overview.md

 - What should unit tests be testing?

   - Functionality (logic) of an individual method.
   - Not the data (in this case the hard-coded questions).
     Look at some examples.

+## Due Dates

+- Term project proposal: Thursday, 2/12
+- Lab 5 beta version PR: Sunday, 2/15

+## Discussion

+- Any questions on the term project?
+- Any questions on lab 5?

 ## Overview of Week 6